 Care: Pruning, Fertilizing, Watering, Mulching

-Prune (in this case, "shear" is a better way of putting it) after flowering.
+Shear it after flowering.
 This plant is very forgiving when it comes to being pruned.
-Mine became rather lopsided at one point; to correct this flaw, I sheared it heavily.
-The shrub responded well, eventually regaining the shape that I wanted it to have.
+It may become rather lopsided at some point; to correct this flaw, shear it heavily.
+The shrub will respond well, eventually regaining the shape that you want it to have.

 When you fertilize, do so with the type of fertilizer you would use for azaleas and other acid-loving plants, or else use compost.
 But there is no need to fertilize every year.
 Irrigate in the absence of rain.
 Apply mulch to retain moisture in the soil.